-In February 2007 the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities" (SFAS No. 159).
+In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities" (SFAS No. 159).
 SFAS No. 159 permits entities to measure many financial instruments and certain other items at fair value and provides entities with the opportunity to mitigate volatility in reported earnings caused by measuring related assets and liabilities differently without having to apply complex hedge accounting provisions.
 Once an entity has elected the fair value option for designated financial instruments and other items, changes in fair value must be recognized in the statement of operations.
 SFAS No. 159 is effective for fiscal years beginning after November 15, 2007.
-We will adopt the provisions of SFAS No. 159 as of July 1, 2008.
-We expect that the adoption of SFAS No. 159 will not have a material impact on our consolidated financial statements.
+We adopted the provisions of SFAS No. 159 as of July 1, 2008.
+As of June 30, 2009, we had not elected the fair value option for any eligible financial asset or liability.